nswapnil31/TMBD-Movie-data-exploration/README.md

 # TMBD-Movie-data-exploration

 ## Project Overview
-In this project, we have to analyze a dataset and then communicate our findings about it.
+In this project, I have to analyze a dataset and then communicate our findings about it.
-We will use the Python libraries NumPy, pandas, and Matplotlib to make your analysis easier.
+I will use the Python libraries NumPy, pandas, and Matplotlib to make your analysis easier.

 What do I need to install?
 You will need an installation of Python, plus the following libraries: